adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 -if, --input-filename
 ---------------------
-Relative or absulute path to the TB2J exchange output file, including the name and extention of the file.
+Relative or absolute path to the TB2J exchange output file, including the name and extension of the file.

 .. code-block:: text